p-martinho/Enumeration/README.md

 var isValid = communicationType is not null; // true
 ```

 __Note__: When there's instances with equivalent values (same value ignoring case), the `GetValueOrDefault` can return any of the instances (is nondeterministic).
-Therefore, enumerations members with equivalent values are not recommended.
+Therefore, enumeration members with equivalent values are not recommended.

 ```c#
 // Let's imagine we have these two members: